dickwolff/Blog/README.md

 # Blog
-My blog, hosted on GithUb
+My personal blog, built with Hexo and hosted on GitHub.